Since 1882, St. Paul's by-the-Lake has been bringing the love of Christ to Chicago each and every day.

 St. Paul’s is a place to put words into action.
 We seek ways to make life a little kinder to all God’s creatures.
 Our outreach begins with an awareness that our baptism is the foundation and source of grace to be the people of God, ministers of His faith and love.

 Our church for decades has been a refugee champion church for various refugee groups that have arrived to Rogers Park, including Sudanese, Congolese, Burmese, Ukrainians, and others.
-We’ve welcomed them through providing clothes and household goods, Welcome to America packs in partnership with Exodus World Service with furnishings for their apartments when they arrive, and sessions for training for life skills in America.
+We’ve welcomed them by providing clothes and household goods, Welcome to America packs in partnership with Exodus World Service with furnishings for their apartments when they arrive, and sessions for training for life skills in America.
+We also host a refugee “free store” available to the community.

-Some other examples include collecting food and staples for local pantries, including collecting money on “Souper” Bowl Sunday for our local soup kitchen.
+Some other examples of our outreach include collecting food and staples for local pantries, including collecting money on “Souper” Bowl Sunday for our local soup kitchen.
+We host free animal vaccination and microchipping for pets and also offer a St. Francis blessing as well for them.
 At Christmas, we adopt a needy family to provide holiday cheer, food, clothing and gifts.
 And we open our doors for Alcoholics Anonymous meetings when there is a need.

 The Episcopal Church and the Anglican Communion Welcome You!